Chris Ellison (actor): Career

 In 1984, he appeared in Paul McCartney's feature film Give My Regards To Broad Street playing Rath's Minder.
 In 1986, he played criminal gang leader Charlie Elkin in Running Scared, based on Bernard Ashley's novel.

 Having first appeared as Detective Sergeant Tommy Burnside in 1984, he became a regular cast member of The Bill from 1988 to 1993 now with the name Frank Burnside appearing as Detective Inspector.
 After an absence of five years, Burnside returned on a semi-regular basis from 1998 to 2000 having been promoted to the rank of Detective Chief Inspector during the interim.

-He appeared in one episode of the sci-fi police series, Crime Traveller, in 1997.
+He appeared in one episode of the sci-fi police series Crime Traveller in 1997.

-Although best known for playing tough guys, he also played George, a transvestite, in the radio series The Change from 2001 to 2004.

 2003–2010

 In 2003, Ellison played the lead role in the revived series of Fort Boyard, which aired on Challenge.
 In 2005, he guest starred in the Doctor Who audio adventure The Game.
-In 2007, Ellison played the role of Len Harker in the BBC One soap opera, EastEnders.
+In 2007, Ellison played the role of Len Harker in the BBC One soap opera EastEnders.